INPUTrrr0/CSC2542Project/README.md

 ## Requirements
 `pip install -r requirements.txt`

-## Test wrapped environment with stable baselines
+## Test wrapped environment with stable standard RL baselines
 `python main_sb3.py`

+- If you are not familiar with the environment, run `main_sb3.py` in debug mode, and the environment states will be verbosely printed, where current location is printed as -1

+## Test wrapped environment with HRL baselines
+`python main_HRL.py`

 ## Tasks
 Specify task configurations in `main_xxx.py`, first line of `configure()`